steven94le/twitter-clone-project/README.md

 # Introduction :wave:

 This bootcamp project involved creating a Twitter replica, in which it was my first exposure using React for front-end.
-The back-end server was done using Node.js and Express, with API endpoints that fetched tweets and user data provided by the instructors.
+The back-end server was done using Node.js and Express, with API endpoints that fetched tweet and user data provided by the bootcamp instructors.

 ---